-Best Budget Hotel: See Coconut Waikiki Hotel Rates at TripAdvisor "It strikes the right balance between quality, affordability and an enviable location."
+Best Budget: Coconut Waikiki Hotel — See Rates at TripAdvisor "It strikes the right balance between quality, affordability and an enviable location."

-Best Boutique Hotel: See Lotus at Diamond Head Rates at TripAdvisor "An unexpected sanctuary in the heart of the Hawaiian capital."
+Best Boutique: Lotus at Diamond Head — See Rates at TripAdvisor "An unexpected sanctuary in the heart of the Hawaiian capital."

-Best Family Hotel: See Sheraton Waikiki Rates at TripAdvisor "With a staggering array of amenities and activities, it’s a convenient one-stop-shop capable of keeping children of all ages entertained."
+Best for Families: Sheraton Waikiki — See Rates at TripAdvisor "With a staggering array of amenities and activities, it’s a convenient one-stop-shop capable of keeping children of all ages entertained."

-Best Hotel for Romance: See The Kahala Resort Rates at TripAdvisor "The perfect choice for a romantic getaway."
+Best for Romance: The Kahala Resort — See Rates at TripAdvisor "The perfect choice for a romantic getaway."

-Best Luxury Hotel: See Halekulani Hotel Rates at TripAdvisor "Perhaps the most iconic of Waikiki’s five-star hotels."
+Best Luxury: Halekulani Hotel — See Rates at TripAdvisor "Perhaps the most iconic of Waikiki’s five-star hotels."

-Best Hotel for Nightlife: See The Modern Rates at TripAdvisor "Addiction nightclub keeps the festivities going with top DJs and celebrity clientele."
+Best Nightlife: The Modern — See Rates at TripAdvisor "Addiction nightclub keeps the festivities going with top DJs and celebrity clientele."